grunwaldlab/aps_workshop/README.md

     **Let's finally start using Gitpod!**

-    -   We will type all commands in Terminal and view results in left window under explorer
+    -   We will type all commands in Terminal and view results in left window under Explorer
-    -   Make sure you have clicked on <https://gitpod.io/new#https://github.com/grunwaldlab/aps_workshop>
     -   IMPORTANT: Make sure you remain in your work directory:`/workspace/aps_workshop`

     **Let's now run NanoPlot on the reads of two strains**